darrylsosborne/amazon-fsx-workshop/fsx-lustre/workshop/0-prerequisites/README.md

 ---

-Click on the link below in the desired AWS region to create the AWS CloudFormation stack that will create an Amazon VPC.
+Click on the link below in the desired AWS region to create the AWS CloudFormation stack that will create an Amazon VPC, subnet, security group, etc.

 | AWS Region Code | Region Name |
 | :--- | :---